AndrianTriPutra/MonKing-Concentration-CO2/README.md

 # MonKing-Concentration-CO2

 Device Prepare:
   SBS,gps ublox serie gps+glonas, MHZ19B sensor

-check port connection with dmesg and suit port on the code go to dir /device and run with go run *.go
+check port connection with dmesg and suit port on the code

+go to dir /device and run with go run *.go

-i hope could help you
+I hope could help you

 Thanks